churuizramos/churuizramos/README.md

 -->

 ### 🌱 What I'm Learning
-- JavaScript/Typescript: Vue and TailwindCSS for my personal site.
+- JavaScript: Vue and TailwindCSS for my personal portfolio site found [here](https://churuizramos.github.io/myPortfolio-vue).
 - C & C++: In-class projects.
-- Java: Refreshing for a class using the JavaFX library.
+- Java: Refreshing for a class using the JavaFX library for GUI applications.
-- MongoDB: A DB alternative to SQL.

 ### 📏 My Current Projects
-- Webfolio to show off my projects and do some cool stuff on the web as well as sharing my photography.
+- Webfolio to show off my projects and do some cool stuff on the web.
+This project will expand eventually to cover a photography site and a mobile networking site that includes buttons to quick access all my socials.
-- Mobile application code-named Project Comida being made with some friends.
-- A 2D top-down RTS game with a heavily simulated economy of service based around an in-depth management system as a PMC director.
-Project MACO.
-- MS Gundam-inspired mecha game about a rebelling militia on Mars liberating their home from the grip of the oppressive Earth Union.
+- A 2D couch co-op shooter where you kill zombies with your friends in a fast-paced combat and puzzle solving loop.
 <!-- - Web-based learning platform centralizing resources for student developers to learn about coding -->